juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 ![Raster Population](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/06_Raster_Data/01_Raster_Population.png)

 #### Symbolizing a Raster Dataset:
 * The symbology for a raster dataset works differently than the symbology for a vector file.
 The raster doesn't have multiple fields; only one value is associated with each pixel in the raster dataset.
+This value corresponds to the 'brightness' value of the pixel, or if you are working with color raster, to the 'rgb' value of the pixel.
 * If you click on the `Identify Features` button (the one with the 'i' icon) and you click anywhere on the raster you will see the value associated with that specific pixel.
-The value will appear as the value for 'Band 1'.
+The value will appear as the value for `Band 1`.
+In our case, this value represents people in this 1km x 1km cell.

 ![Identify Results](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/06_Raster_Data/02_Identify_Results.png)

-* In this case, the value for that pixel I clicked (in the middle of the US) is 9.2, and since we are looking at a population dataset we can say that in that pixel representing 1km x 1km there are 9.2 people.
 * Now, go to the properties of the raster and go to the `Style` tab.
 You will see that it is different than the symbology for a normal vector dataset.

 ![Symbology](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/06_Raster_Data/03_Symbology.png)

-* Here you will see that the default style is of a 'Singleband gray', which means that it's only symbolizing in grayscale based on one band (rasters can be made up of multiple bands, as we will see in the second part of this tutorial).
+* Here you will see that the default style is of a `Singleband gray`, which means that it's only symbolizing in grayscale based on one band (rasters can be made up of multiple bands, as we will see in the second part of this tutorial).
 * The color gradient is 'Black to white' but that can be switched to 'White to black'.
 * And it is symbolizing based on the minimum value, in this case '0' and on the maximum value, '281.706'.
 * Now, that's not actually the maximum value of the raster dataset.
-If you look at the right-hand panel ('Load min/max' values), which is where the min and max values come from, you will notice that the min/max values are being calculated based on a 'Cumulative count cut', which is used to get rid of the outliers.
-The 'Cumulative count cut' means that qGIS is only taking into account the values between 2% and 98%, in the default cases.
+If you look at the right-hand panel (`Load min/max` values), which is where the min and max values come from, you will notice that the min/max values are being calculated based on a `Cumulative count cut`, which is used to get rid of the outliers.
+The `Cumulative count cut` means that qGIS is only taking into account the values between 2% and 98%, in the default cases.
-* You could change that and use the option 'Min / max' to use the actual minimum and maximum values.
-If you choose this one, you have to click on the `Load` button, to load the values.
+* You could change that and use the option `Min / max` to use the actual minimum and maximum values.
+If you choose this one, you have to click on the `Load` button to load the new values.
 Do this and click on `Apply` to see how the image changes.
 Now the minimum is still '0' but the maximum is '140853'.
 Because of this new maximum value, most of the image appears black.
-* Another way to get the value is to use the 'Mean +/- standard deviation x' option, which will calculate the minimum and maximum values based on the mean and the standard deviation.
+* Another way to get the value is to use the `Mean +/- standard deviation x` option, which will calculate the minimum and maximum values based on the mean and the standard deviation.
 Try that one, changing the factor too.
 Remember to press the `Load` button every time you change this.
-* Now change the 'Render type' to 'Singleband pseudocolor' to get something similar to a symbology we would do for a vector file.
+* Now change the `Render type` to `Singleband pseudocolor` to get something similar to a symbology we would do for a vector file.
-* On the right-hand panel you will see the 'Mode' of classification ('Continuous' or 'Equal Interval') and below, again, the 'Load min/max values' panel.
+* On the right-hand panel you will see the `Mode` of classification (`Continuous` or `Equal Interval`) and below, again, the `Load min/max values` panel.
 * Click on the `Classify` button to load the values and then hit `OK` to see it on the map.
 * Now you can see clearly the regions of the world with the highest population density.